TokaMind: A Multi-Modal Transformer Foundation Model for Tokamak Plasma Dynamics: Experiments

 \subsection{Evaluation Protocol}

-We evaluate all models on the \bench{} benchmark, following its task definitions, data splits, and evaluation protocol.
-We compare against the benchmark's CNN baseline and report test-set performance using the benchmark’s normalized RMSE (NRMSE) aggregated per task and per group.
-Our models predict targets in embedding space; for evaluation, predictions are decoded to native signal space using the embedding-specific decoding operator and metrics are computed in native space.
+We evaluate all models on the \bench{} benchmark, following its task definitions, data splits, and sparse-evaluation protocol.
+We compare against four \bench{} baselines: two statistical predictors (\emph{Mean} and \emph{Persistence}), and two neural models, namely, \emph{CNN} and \emph{CNN+LSTM}.
+We report test-set performance using the benchmark’s normalized RMSE (NRMSE) aggregated per task and per group.
+Our models predict targets in embedding space; for evaluation, predictions are decoded to native signal space using the embedding-specific decoding operator.
+Metrics are computed against the original non-imputed native targets and only at observed target positions, so missing target values do not contribute to NRMSE.
 We refer the reader to the \bench{} paper for the formal metric definitions and aggregation procedure.